ashisbored/player-pronouns/README.md

 ## For server owners

+> [!NOTE]
+> Player Pronouns needs another mod configured to actually display pronouns, otherwise users will be able to set pronouns, but will not see them anywhere.

 ### Configuration
 The mod should work out of the box without any configuration, however if you want player's pronouns to be visible, you probably want to use the placeholder somewhere.